LanDu-XD/CRfusionGait/README.md

 ## Dataset Statistic
 updating
 ## Code
-updating
+The Code will be released soon at https://github.com/YuShi1213/CRfusionGait_pytorch
 ## Citation
+If you use this dataset and code, please cite the following papers
+@article{shi2023robust,
-Our artical "Robust Gait Recognition based on Deep CNNs with Camera and Radar Sensor Fusion" is undergoing review. updating
+  title={Robust Gait Recognition based on Deep CNNs with Camera and Radar Sensor Fusion}, author={Shi, Yu and Du, Lan and Chen, Xiaoyang and Liao, Xun and Yu, Zengyu and Li, Zenghui and Wang, Chunxin and Xue, Shikun}, journal={IEEE Internet of Things Journal}, year={2023}, publisher={IEEE}
+}